 If you're interested in joining one of the education committees, please contact Terri at: email@example.com or (800) 278-2462.

-The Finance Committee oversees the development of fiscal guidelines and budgets, monitors the organization’s finances and coordinates any investment activity approved by the Leadership Council.
+The Finance Committee oversees the development of fiscal guidelines and budgets, monitors the organization’s finances and coordinates any investment activity approved by the Board of Directors.

 The By-laws Committee develops, amends and monitors compliance with AHNA By-laws.

 The Council is composed of all past Presidents of AHNA.
 It is chaired by the immediate Past President and serves in an advisory capacity to the Board of Directors.

 The Charlotte McGuire Scholarship Committee

 This committee suggests policy for the scholarship program, constructs the application process, awards scholarships to recipients, and updates procedures as needed.

 Holistic Nurse of the Year Award Committee